davcen/wordpress-on-aws-infrastructure/README.md

 ### Configure AWS profile

 [Configure a profile for AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), it will be used by Terraform to authenticate with your AWS account and interact with it to provision the required resources.
-Export the profile in an environment variable so [Terraform can use it without further steps](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables).
+Export the profile in a proper environment variable so [Terraform can use it without further steps](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables).

 For example:
 ```